You’ve password-protected your computer, installed antivirus and maybe even checked your home network for intruders. You’re smart!

 5. Secure networked printers, too

-If you do put your printer on your home or office network, you need to lock things down.
+You need to lock things down if you put your printer on your home or office network.
 Your password is, of course, a vital first step in keeping out snoops or hackers.

 Shopping for a printer?
 Kim’s pick is the Epson EcoTank